Accessibility and inclusivity are a priority in the WordPress Community, and this year WordCamp London 2017 is committed to continuing this trend.

 The entire University is accessible by wheelchair, apart from the back room in The Rocket.
 This is where tea and coffee is served throughout Saturday 18th March and Sunday 19th March, and there will be volunteers available to provide tea and coffee to wheelchair users unable to reach this area.

-We sincerely apologise for this, and if you’d like more information or would like us to arrange someone to help you on the day do not hesitate to get in touch at firstname.lastname@example.org.
+If you’d like more information or would like us to arrange someone to help you on the day do not hesitate to get in touch at firstname.lastname@example.org.

 Nearest Accessible London Underground Station